CYBORG2000Pm/My-Guide/README.md

 # My-Guide

-This guisde will tell you how to build your first Minecraft shelter.
+This guide will tell you how to build your first Minecraft shelter.